 Miles J. Feldman

-From 2008 to 2013, Miles was recognized as a “Super Lawyer” by Los Angeles Magazine / Law + Politics.
+From 2008 to 2016, Miles has been consistently recognized as a “Super Lawyer” by Los Angeles Magazine / Law + Politics.
 Martindale-Hubbell rates Miles as “AV Preeminent,” its highest ranking for professionalism and ethics.
+Miles was selected to be a Fellow in the Trial Lawyer Honorary Society of the Litigation Counsel of America.

 Miles has racked up a string of victories including handling matters through trial and on appeal as well as in numerous arbitration forums including JAMS, the American Arbitration Association, International Chamber of Commerce, the Independent Film and Television Alliance (formally AFMA) and the Writers Guild of America.